Liu Hui's π algorithm: Iterative algorithm

 Liu Hui began with an inscribed hexagon.
 Let M be the length of one side AB of hexagon, r is the radius of circle.

 Bisect AB with line OPC, AC becomes one side of dodecagon (12-gon), let its length be m.
 Let the length of PC be j and the length of OP be G.

-APO, APC are two right angle triangles.
+APO, APC are two right triangles.
 Liu Hui used the Pythagorean theorem repetitively: